rayza-piedade24/greends-pml/docs/T2_decision_trees_overfitting_train_test.md

-For categorical explanatory variables, when there is no order along values, in principle all 2m combinations of the m distinct values that the variable can take should be considered as possible splits.
+For categorical explanatory variables, when there is no order along values, in principle all $2^m$ combinations of the $m$ distinct values that the variable can take should be considered as possible splits.

-## Regularization and prunning
+## Overfitting and regularization

 Decision trees are prone to *overfitting* since that if they grow enough they can approximate any decison rule with arbitrary precision.
 Therefore, there are different techniques to prevent decision trees of being  too large.